pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 var URL = config.url + '/tierion';
 ```

 It creates the variables required to do the work.
 For this project, instead of using the official RethinkDB driver for Node.js, we'll be using [rethinkdbdash](https://github.com/neumino/rethinkdbdash).
-The main advantage is that connections are managed by the driver with a connection pool so we don't need to call `r.connect`, or pass a connection to `run`.
+The main advantage is that connections are managed by the driver with a connection pool, so we don't need to call `r.connect` or pass a connection to the `run` function.

-Next, let's create a function to create a block subscription.
+Let's create a function to create a block subscription.
 It looks like this:
 ```javascript
 var createSubscription = function(callback) {
     hashClient.createBlockSubscription(URL, function(err, subscription){